 MEARFEST FINAL DANCE 2022

 Brian and Claire Mear decided to let Molly rest in divine peace, they felt that she has worked so hard for so many people and raised over £40,000 for various charities.
 Their final event took place on the 1st May 2022, May day bank holiday, at Trillian's Newcastle.
 THEY SMASHED IT!

-Brian has released his A Shawl of Stars 2023 calendar, with 5 star reviews, its still January, its not too late to get one.
-Please support him in his new endeavour.
+Brian has released his A Shawl of Stars 2023 calendar, with 5 star reviews.

 2ND SEPTEMBER 2023